Digimon Tamers: Battle Spirit Ver. 1.5

 Digimon Tamers: Battle Spirit Ver.
 1.5 (デジモンテイマーズ バトルスピリット Ver.1.5, Dejimon Teimaazu Batoru Supiritto Ver.
 1.5) is a fighting game developed and published by Bandai.
 It was released exclusively in Japan for the WonderSwan Color handheld console on 27 April 2002.
 It is an expansion to Digimon Tamers: Battle Spirit (released in the United States and Europe as Digimon Battle Spirit) and contains many new features and characters.
 Unlike its predecessor or sequel, Digimon Battle Spirit 2, this game did not receive a Game Boy Advance port.

 Gameplay

 Digimon Tamers: Battle Spirit Ver.
 1.5 is a platform fighter.

+Digimon Battle Spirit and Digimon Tamers: Battle Spirit Ver.
+1.5 are available for multiplayer crossplay both in person and online.